Soo, Kagoshima

-Soo (曽於市, So'o-shi) is a city located in Kagoshima Prefecture, Japan.
-As of 1 May 2024, the city had an estimated population of 32,575 in 17252 households, and a population density of 83 persons per km².
+Soo (曽於市, Soo-shi) is a city located in Kagoshima Prefecture, Japan.
+As of 1 May 2024, the city had an estimated population of 32,575 in 17252 households, and a population density of 83 persons per km^{2}.
 The total area of the city is 390.14 km2.

 Geography

 Soo is located in northeastern Kagoshima Prefecture.
 The northern part is in the Miyakonojō Basin, the eastern part is in the Wanizuka Mountains, and the southwestern part is mainly the Shirasu Plateau and rolling hills.
 The entire city is located in the northern part of the Ōsumi Peninsula, and is one of the few cities in Kagoshima Prefecture that does not have a coastline.

 Much of the area of the city is mountainous and covered with forest.
 It rains, but it rarely snows; however, it occasionally receives ash from volcanoes, most notably: Shinmoedake and Sakurajima.